aryn-ai/sycamore/docs/source/sycamore/tutorials.rst

 Tutorials
 =============

-Learn how to write Sycamore scrips
+Learn how to write Sycamore scripts
 --------------------------------------

 Now that you've learned about Sycamore concepts, transforms, and connectors, let's put it all together with some tutorials showing how to write Sycamore processing jobs.